coryetzkorn/figma-faker/README.md

 ## Usage

 + Install it from the [Figma plugin library](https://www.figma.com/community).
-+ Select one of more objects
++ Select one or more objects
 + Any text nodes in the selection will be replaced with the Faker text of your choice

 ## Development